IMMM-SFA/naturf/docs/source/quickstarter.rst

 Data input
 ----------

 The only input data required for *naturf* is a shapefile with building footprints and height data.
-There should be a field with a unique ID for each building the shapefile, and it should be projected in WGS 84 (EPSG:4326).
+There should be a field with a unique ID for each building the shapefile, and it should be in a projected coordinate system such as Alber Equal Area Conic.
+For input to the Weather Research and Forecasting model (WRF), the computed parameters for each building will be projected into WGS 84.

 Clone git repository
 --------------------